-Freezing temperatures and record amounts of snow in New England have been tough on humans this winter.
-They've also made life difficult for many forms of wildlife.
+Freezing temperatures and record amounts of snow can be tough on humans.
+Those signs of winter also make life difficult for many forms of wildlife.
 For some, including salmon and an endangered mussel, the worst may still be ahead because quickly melting snow could lead to heavy spring floods.

 But the news isn't all bad for wildlife.
 Deep snows have given biologists a special opportunity to study some species such as the rare New England cottontail.
 Scientists are watching other creatures, such as the snowshoe hare, migratory birds and wild turkeys, to determine what impact the winter might have on their populations.